-- Aim at introducing further regulatory cooperation in order to give more concrete benefits to AEOs. - Focus on introducing real advantages without increasing the administrative burden for companies, giving them freedom and simplification and responsibility in terms of imports.
+- Aim at introducing further regulatory cooperation in order to give more concrete benefits to AEOs. - Focus on introducing real advantages without increasing the administrative burden for companies by granting more freedom, simplification and responsibility to companies

-- A smoother logistical system where benefits are given to companies that can show that they have the capacity to properly trace each shipment. - This is also beneficial for the authorities as they will be able to focus more on illegal shipment and to support companies that have less capacity regarding traceability.
+- A smoother logistical system where benefits are given to companies that can show that they have the capacity to properly trace each shipment. - This is also beneficial for the authorities as the will be able to focus more on illegal shipment and to support companies that have less capacity regarding traceability.